 Rods don’t work at all in bright conditions, or even in what most people would consider normal lighting, so people who have conditions where only their rods are working need to wear dark glasses to see.

-Rods can’t tell see colour.
-Our night vision is just shades of grey.
-They can’t detect red light at all, so red objects appear black.
+Rods can’t see colour at all, only the overall brightness of the colour, so our night vision is just shades of grey — just like converting a colour photo to black & white.
+And they can’t detect red light at all, so red objects appear black.

 Cones are for everything else